JLBLine/WODEN/docs/sphinx/testing/cmake_testing/FEE_primary_beam_cuda.rst

 ``FEE_primary_beam_cuda``
 ===========================
 Tests for the functions in ``WODEN/src/FEE_primary_beam_cuda.cu``.
-This is more of an integration test rather than a suite of individual function tests.
+The first single frequency function tests in depth whether the code is faithfully reproducing the MWA FEE beam for all directions on the sky, for a number of frequencies and delays.
+The multi-freq tests check that multiple frequencies are calculated in the same call, only for a few directions on the sky, as the accuracy is tested in depth in the single direction tests.

 test_RTS_FEE_beam.c
 *********************************